-- Helping a former business associate gain access to government decisionmakers - Helping a friend in dealings with the government - Asking subordinates to perform outside work for you - Using government resources for personal pursuits, etc. - Using your federal position to gain personal benefits from others
+- Helping a former business associate gain access to government decision-makers - Helping a friend in dealings with the government - Asking subordinates to perform outside work for you or your family members - Using government resources for personal pursuits, etc. - Using your federal position to gain personal benefits from others.